Filmsite Movie Review

 AirEast Pilot: OK, Center.
 Center pilot's discretion is approved.
 The traffic is approaching head-on...and really moving.
 Went by us, right now.
 That was really close.

-One of the supervisors leans over the controller's shoulder to document the unidentified flying object, but the two pilots who witnessed the incident decline to report the unusual circumstances:
+One of the supervisors leans over the controller's shoulder to document the unidentified flying object, but the two pilots who are involved in the incident decline to report the unusual circumstances:

 Supervisor: Ask them if they want to report officially.